StSchwerdtfeger/Active-Inference-in-R/README.md

   instead of loops...
 Other things are concerning functions that could be fit together (spm_cross1 and 2).
 I was mostly interested to get the code runnoing, i.e. creating equivalent results to the matlab code.
 - Information theory for active inference tutorial.
-I want to put together all the code and tutorials on e.g., mutual information, Jenses inequality etc. that I found for R so far.
+I want to put together all the code and tutorials on e.g., mutual information, Jensen's inequality etc. that I found for R so far.